About Chuck Joy

 Chuck Joy, child, loved to read, read widely, as an adolescent even listening to music transcribed lyrics.
 High school senior won the Gold Key for English, 1969.
 Attended Fordham University, Rose Hill Campus, graduating with a BA (Sociology).
 Studied Medicine and Literature at the University of Pittsburgh School of Medicine (1978).
 Started sending poetry around about 1980.
 Bogg, Medicinal Purposes.
 Showed up at poetry shows, Penn State Behrend-Erie, the Blue Planet Cafe, Meadville.
 More recently, co-created and hosted the weekly poetry event Poetry Scene at the Erie Book Store.
 He was a founding member and Chairman of the Erie County (PA) Poetry Initiative.
 In October 2017 Joy launched Poetry Night, a weekly poetry event at Calamari's 1317 State Street.
 On September 24, 2018 Chuck Joy was selected Erie County Pennsylvania Poet Laureate.

-Joy was host of Poetry Night, a weekly poetry event at Calamari's, a tavern in downtown Erie, for over two years when the coronavirus epidemic closed that venue in March 2020.
+Joy hosted Poetry Night for over two years when the coronavirus epidemic closed that venue in March 2020.
 He participated with the biweekly virtual open mic hosted by the Erie Art Museum (hosted by Todd Paropacic) before approaching Blane Dessy, Director of the Erie County Public Library, with the idea of bringing live poetry back to a new venue, the Erie County Public Library, specifically in its Hirt Auditorium.
 Dessy not only agreed, but brought in CAM Erie to livestream the weekly event, now called Poetry Live! (hosted by Patric Nuttall), the videos remaining available on the CAM Erie Facebook Page, beginning in September 2020.
 An upsurge of the virus shut down the Library to live events after 11/19/20, and the weekly poetry event returned to a virtual basis on Zoom.

 Chuck has authored collections of poetry, most recently Percussive (Turning Point, Cincinnati OH), poems selected for their narrative quality.
 Also, Theme of Line (Red Giant Books, Cleveland OH), poems to elucidate the use of line.
 Said the Growling Dog (Nirala Publications, New Delhi India), poems selected around location.
 Every Tiger Wants To Sing (Poets' Hall Press, Erie PA) a chapbook.
 All Smooth (Destitute Press, Buffalo NY) a tiny chapbook.
 Fun Poetry (Lulu.com) a larger collection.
 Key West Quartet, Edinboro Book Arts Collective.
 The Opposite of Gifts is a chapbook released in 2018 from Heyman!
 Productions.